President & CEO

 Jacquelyn Fahey Sandell

 Jacqui joined Vericel in 2015 with more than twenty years of experience both as in-house counsel in the biotechnology and pharmaceuticals industries and in private practice.
 Jacqui has considerable experience in healthcare and pharmaceutical law and regulation, business development, commercial business transactions, mergers and acquisitions, intellectual property licensing, securities law and compliance.
 Most recently, Jacqui was Associate General Counsel for Millennium Pharmaceuticals, Inc. d/b/a Takeda Pharmaceuticals International Co., advising on global clinical trials, business development and translational medicine.
-Before that, she was Senior Corporate Counsel for Genzyme Corporation, providing legal support to the Genzyme Genetics division and corporate development.
-Prior to joining Genzyme, she began her legal career at Shearman & Sterling in their New York, London and Paris offices before joining Allen & Overy in their Rome office, specializing in mergers and acquisitions and securities law.
+Previously, she was Senior Corporate Counsel for Genzyme Corporation, providing legal support to the Genzyme Genetics division.
+Prior to Genzyme, she began her legal career at Shearman & Sterling in New York, London and Paris before joining Allen & Overy in Rome, specializing in mergers and acquisitions and securities law.
 She holds a B.A. from Duke University and a J.D., magna cum laude, from Boston University School of Law.